 How does CE driver recruitment work at Euro Drivers?

 Euro Drivers handles the complete candidate pre-selection based on route profile, trailer type and rotation model — before the first interview takes place.
 Drivers are matched to the specific operational demands of your fleet, including the social and professional requirements of each rotation cycle.
-The result is a driver who is ready to integrate from day one, with no onboarding friction and no compliance gaps.
+The result is a professional driver who is ready to integrate from day one, with no onboarding friction and no compliance gaps.
 For domestic operations, see Road Freight Germany; for cross-border routes, see Road Freight EU.

 What is the difference between direct placement and agency staffing for CE drivers?